Insights & Articles

 Architecture of Growth: Learning is Power

 Growth is not an event but a practice.
 Adults grow when the environment invites it.
 Adaptive cultures win because they turn learning into momentum and discomfort into capacity.
-This article introduces the PFS Growth Architecture framework for designing workplaces where growth is structural, not accidental.
+This article introduces the Praxa Growth Architecture framework for designing workplaces where growth is structural, not accidental.

 The Machines Are Not the Adults.
 We Are.